-- A The patient should go directly to the operating theatre for explorative laparotomy due to probable postoperative abscess. - postoperative abscess.
-B X The patient should be given intravenous antibiotics and undergo emergency insertion of a nephrostomy. - The patient has sepsis and needs acute relief of the right kidney with a nephrostomy.
-A JJ stent is - C The patient should be given intravenous antibiotics and referred for ultrasound-guided drainage of abscess in the pelvic cavity. - D The patient should be given intravenous antibiotics and undergo emergency surgery with insertion of a JJ stent in the right ureter.
+- A The patient should go directly to the operating theatre for explorative laparotomy due to probable postoperative abscess. - B The patient should be given intravenous antibiotics and undergo emergency insertion of a nephrostomy. - C The patient should be given intravenous antibiotics and referred for ultrasound-guided drainage of abscess in the pelvic cavity. - D The patient should be given intravenous antibiotics and undergo emergency surgery with insertion of a JJ stent in the right ureter.